 Water treated with peroxide can be filtered with activated catalytic carbon, which lasts much longer than carbon used for removing chlorine.

-When chlorine is used to disinfect water, in some cases, it may produce harmful byproducts such as chloroform and dioxins.
-These byproducts can be harmful to human health and the environment.
+When chlorine is used to disinfect water, it may produce harmful byproducts such as chloroform and dioxins, which can harm human health and the environment.
 On the other hand, hydrogen peroxide does not produce any harmful byproducts.

 Hydrogen peroxide breaks down into harmless water and oxygen.
 When hydrogen peroxide decomposes, it breaks down into water and oxygen.
 This makes it safe for the environment and human consumption.